 "No," said John.
 "Have one of my royal guards insure my invitation finds its way out safely.
 I want to avoid public knowledge of my summons."

-As with any information Prince John desperately wished to keep secret, word of Prince John's plan to introduce a new fall fashion line spread about Nottingham as fast as the prince could pen his message to parchment.
+Word of Prince John's confidential plan to introduce a new fall fashion line spread about Nottingham as fast as the prince could pen his message to parchment.
 Maid Marian insured the news leaked into the village before nightfall.
 By daybreak, Robin Hood and his merry men had not only heard the news, but chortled about it over flasks of ale.

 "So, Prince John thinks he can turn Nottingham against us with a few new rags, does he?"
 Robin Hood threw his head back and guffawed.

 Little John's enthusiastic "AH-HA!" rang out over the roar of the merry men's laughter.
 Ale mugs clanked.
 Friar Tuck laughed and bit into a great turkey leg.

 "What say we let him have his collection?"
 Robin propped his hands on his hips, eyes shining mischief.
 "In fact, how about we design it for him?"